openjdk/guide/README.md

 To engage in the development of the Developers' Guide itself, create a private fork and join the dedicated [guide-dev mail list](https://mail.openjdk.java.net/mailman/listinfo/guide-dev).

+### Language in the Developers' Guide

+The OpenJDK Developers' Guide is written in American English.
+The Guide is meant to be an informal document.
+This is reflected in the language used.
+For instance, contractions are commonly used.

+### Keywords and links

+All terms defined in the OpenJDK Bylaws are considered keywords, and should be capitalized.
+Company and organization names are also considered keywords and follow the same rules.
+A keyword should be linked to the definition of that term if the keyword is referring to the defined term.
+Additional words that build a noun phrase should be included in the link.

+E.g. The word **Project** is defined in the Bylaws, therefore when writing about OpenJDK Projects there should be a link and a capital **P**.
+However when writing about other projects no link is required and the case of **p** follow normal grammar rules.

+To clarify further, a few examples:

+* A [Project](https://openjdk.org/bylaws#project) may produce code. --- The word "Project" refers to an OpenJDK Project as defined in the Bylaws.
+* Y is an [OpenJDK Project](https://openjdk.org/bylaws#project). --- "OpenJDK Project" is a noun phrase and all of it should be included in the link.
+* The Project repository contains code. --- Here "Project repository" refers to the code repository, not the Project, but the Project is still an OpenJDK Project, so it's capitalized but has no link.
+* A [GitHub](https://github.com) project is a different thing. --- Not an OpenJDK Project, however GitHub is a keyword and has is therefore correctly capitalized and has it's own link.
+If we were writing about a specific GitHub project then a link to that project would be appropriate.

+Section headers do not contain links since this mess with our ability to link to said sections.

+### CSS formats

+There are styles defined in the file `src/guidestyle.css`.
+These styles should be used exactly for what they are intended for.
+No more, no less.
+Always use the correct style when writing words covered by these styles, never use the styles for anything else.
+The comments in `guidestyle.css` should be obvious enough to understand what the style should be used for.

 ## Building the Developers' Guide

 The project comes with a `Makefile`.
 Simply type `make` to generate HTML files from the source Markdown.
 The build requires the tools `pandoc`, `iconv`, and `perl` and assumes a POSIX environment.
 We recommend using at least pandoc 2.0.